privly/privly-organization/presentations/2013-03-05-Machine-Learning/README.md

 # Privly's Inspiration

-CaaS and Scramble!

 ## CaaS

-Trust Separation

 ## Scramble!

-Public Key Cryptography

 ## How Do We Combine the Two?

 ### GreaseMonkey of "Injectable Applications"

-From an architectural perspective, Privly can be viewed as a Greasemonkey [39] for web security ap- plications.
+From an architectural perspective, Privly can be viewed as a Greasemonkey for web security applications.
 The Greasemonkey browser extension is a framework upon which the browsing experience is selectively altered by installing community-contributed scripts.
-Such scripts are often developed to increase the accessibility of websites [9] or modify site functional- ity.
-The Greasemonkey installation base is nearly three million users [36, 28], and several privacy applications use Greasemonkey for their proof of concept implemen- tations [21, 19].
-Privly brings Greasemonkey’s approach of script development and management to the application level.
+Such scripts are often developed to increase the accessibility of websites or modify site functionality.
+The Greasemonkey installation base is nearly three million users, and several privacy applications use Greasemonkey for their proof of concept implementations.
+Privly brings Greasemonkey's approach of script development and management to the application level.

 ## Twitter Posting Picture